 The PEG System for the scheduling of games is as follows:

 First-Come-First-Serve for FIRST round of play.
 Once all courts occupied, the Peg System starts.
 All pegs thereafter will go into the Q.

 The PICKER (1st in Q) to choose 4 pegs from first 6 pegs.
+If there are ladies in the first 4 pegs, they must be picked.
 The Picker should pick to ensure a reasonable balanced game eg. Grade B man (blue peg) playing against opponent of grade B man or grade C man (yellow peg).

 A Lady Picker can pick outside the 6, for next available ladies for a Ladies or Mixed doubles.
 She cannot bypass any lady.